What’s the difference between public radio and commercial radio?

 Membership and Individual Support

 - Well, first off, you’re helping to provide KETR’s programming to a potential 205,000 homes in our community.
 Many people rely on KETR for news, especially weather information, but cannot afford to contribute to these efforts.
 KETR’s members help offset those costs.
 Also, for many of KETR’s members, it’s the primary method of charitable giving, and there are positive tax implications for them.
-And KETR is currently building a MemberCard program that will offer great discounts to qualifying KETR donors at many local and online retailers.
 KETR’s members support local, unbiased journalism, commercial-free entertainment, and a professional environment in which upcoming students in broadcasting and journalism can pursue their dreams.

-- Yes!
+Yes!
 Giving the gift of membership is a great way to share the positives of your own membership with someone who hasn’t yet decided to commit.
-We have many members who’s costs are covered by other members.
-Choosing to give the gift of membership is an option on our online form, or you can call to make the arrangements at your earliest convenience – 903-886-5846.
+We have many members whose costs are covered by other members.
+Choosing to give the gift of membership is an option on our online form, or you can call to make the arrangements at your earliest convenience – 903-886-5841.

-- If you made a qualifying contribution to KETR and selected an incentive gift like the Morning Edition/All Things Considered/KETR coffee mug, or the KETR reusable tote bag, we’ll generally get those to you within 4-6 weeks after we receive your first payment.
-If you’re expecting to receive a package from KETR and haven’t yet, please contact our individual membership office at 903-886-5846.
+If you made a qualifying contribution to KETR and selected a thank you gift, like the KETR ball cap or the KETR reusable tote bag, we’ll generally get those to you within 4-6 weeks after we receive your first payment.
+If you’re expecting to receive a package from KETR and haven’t yet, please contact our individual membership department at 903-886-5841 or email@example.com.